Robert Menzies: Legacy and assessment

-Menzies was by far the longest-serving Prime Minister of Australia, in office for a combined total of 18 years, five months and 12 days.
+Menzies was by far the longest serving Prime Minister of Australia, in office for a combined total of 18 years, five months and 12 days.
 His second period of 16 years, one month and seven days is by far the longest unbroken tenure in that office.
 During his second period he dominated Australian politics as no one else has ever done.
 He managed to live down the failures of his first period in office and to rebuild the conservative side of politics from the nadir it hit at the 1943 election.
 However, it can also be noted that while retaining government on each occasion, Menzies lost the two-party-preferred vote at three separate elections – in 1940, 1954 and 1961.

 He was the only Australian prime minister to recommend the appointment of four governors-general (Viscount Slim, and Lords Dunrossil, De L'Isle, and Casey).
 Only two other prime ministers have ever chosen more than one governor-general.

 The Menzies era saw Australia become an increasingly affluent society, with average weekly earnings in 1965 50% higher in real terms than in 1945.
-The increased prosperity enjoyed by most Australians during this period was accompanied by a general increase in leisure time, with the five-day workweek becoming the norm by the mid-Sixties, together with three weeks of paid annual leave.
+The increased prosperity enjoyed by most Australians during this period was accompanied by a general increase in leisure time, with the five-day workweek becoming the norm by the mid-1960s, together with three weeks of paid annual leave.

 Several books have been filled with anecdotes about Menzies.
-While he was speaking in Williamstown, Victoria, in 1954, a heckler shouted, "I wouldn't vote for you if you were the Archangel Gabriel" – to which Menzies coolly replied "If I were the Archangel Gabriel, I'm afraid you wouldn't be in my constituency."
+While he was speaking in Williamstown, Victoria, in 1954, a heckler shouted, "I wouldn't vote for you if you were the Archangel Gabriel" – to which Menzies coolly replied, "If I were the Archangel Gabriel, I'm afraid you wouldn't be in my constituency."